3 TYPES OF BRASS FAUCETS TO SCRAP

 If the brass alloy which makes up the faucet is almost entirely copper, the faucet will appear red.
 High levels may mean a rosy complexion.

-It is unusual to find a faucet which is old enough to have been made in a time when copper was so cheap it could be used almost entirely for an alloy.
+It is unusual to find a faucet that is old enough to have been made in a time when copper was so cheap it could be used almost entirely for an alloy.
 But, keep an eye open to the possibility.

 What to do next